-Transport and parking includes the ability for us to get from one destination to another.
+When we discuss transport and parking, we're discussing the ability for us to get from one destination to another.
 This may be by walking, cycling, public transport or the private motor vehicle.
 Due to the dispersed settlement pattern of Port Stephens, there is a reliance on the private motor vehicle to provide this transportation.
 In turn, there must be adequate space for parking at these destinations.